PhilippeLeopoldie/BooksLibraryFrontend/README.md

 ![my image](presentation_image.png)

-New backend on developpement for improvement and good practise : https://github.com/PhilippeLeopoldie/bookLibraryBackend
+New backend in developpement for improvement and good practise : https://github.com/PhilippeLeopoldie/bookLibraryBackend